Come Taste the Band: Songwriting and production

 Due to his absence, Hughes sings significantly less on the album than on the previous two Deep Purple albums.
-His and Coverdale's joint singing, which colored previous albums, can only be heard on Come Taste the Band's last song "You Keep On Moving".
-Along with Coverdale, Bolin also sings in the song "Dealer".
-The original version of the song was performed by Hughes, but after he had to withdraw, Coverdale recorded a new vocal track instead.
+He sings the lead on "Gettin' Tighter" and "This Time Around".
+However, Hughes' joint vocals with Coverdale, which colored previous albums, can only be heard on Come Taste the Band's last song "You Keep On Moving".
+Along with Coverdale, Bolin sings a bridge in the song "Dealer".
+The original version of the song was performed by Hughes, but after he had to withdraw to England, Coverdale recorded a new vocal track instead.
 Coverdale and Hughes also had a dispute over the division of singing parts.
-Hughes had time to record most of the bass tracks before he left, but the song "Comin' Home" features Bolin on bass.
+Hughes had time to record most of the bass tracks before he left, but the song "Comin' Home" features Bolin on bass and backing vocals.
 After the recordings, the other members made Hughes' continuation in the band conditional on his taking care of himself.

 After the completion of Come Taste the Band, Bolin completed his solo album Teaser.
 Both Hughes and Lord contributed to the album, although they are not credited.
 During Deep Purple's hiatus, Lord composed and recorded his solo album Sarabande.